YixiongHao/BuzzBot/scraper/README.md

 # Scraper
 ## Project Overview
-1. Crawler crawls website and builds a map of website directory, stored in a database.
+1. Crawler crawls the website and stores it as a NDJSON file.
-2. Visualiser visualises the map in a visual form xD.
+2. Visualiser creates a map of the crawled webpages.
+3. Proxy is a proxy finder.
-3. Scraper reads the database and scrapes the data.
+4. Downloader reads the NDJSON file and downloads it.
 ## Requirements
 1. sqlite3
 2. networkx